Chart Color Schemes

 Eastlakes has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the region.
-Notable ones include One Global Gallery (previously Eastlakes Live), The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects that could impact the region.
+Notable ones include One Global Gallery (formerly Eastlakes Live), The Grand Residences, 350 King Street Business Park Development, and Iglu Kingsford.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.